 Students' backgrounds can sometimes be significant in influencing their academic learning experience and chances of success.
 We can make some generalisations about common barriers and issues that people with diverse backgrounds face (though it is important to note that individual differences are of primary significance):

-- Students from a non-English speaking background, irrespective of their academic proficiency, can be disadvantaged in a range of assessment tasks by weaknesses in their English language proficiency.
+- Students from a non-English-speaking background, irrespective of their academic proficiency, can be disadvantaged in a range of assessment tasks.

 - Students returning to study after a long break from education may be unprepared for university-level study and the demands of some forms of assessment tasks.